-Our medicinal garden at Babylonstoren includes a range of beautiful species – some more powerful, aromatic, rare or even dangerous than others but all with an interesting story worth discovering.
-The central layout of the garden follows the form of a body with herbs to heal from the head, heart, lungs, digestive system, organs, skin, bones and feet.
+Our medicinal garden at Babylonstoren includes a range of beautiful species – some more powerful, aromatic, rare or even dangerous than others, but all with an interesting story worth discovering.
+The central layout of the garden follows the form of the human body with herbs to heal head, heart, lungs, digestive system, organs, skin, bones and feet.
 The trees planted in this garden are some of the “giants” in African healing traditions.
 Herbs along the outer wall follow the seasons, summer to winter, specially selected to heal, soothe and balance the body through the time-honoured pleasure of tea.

 We invite you to enjoy this Healing Garden as a quiet space, where you can slow down and blend herbal teas as guided by our gardener Gundula.
-Seated on the floor of the shaded bamboo gloriette, a selection of savoury and sweet confections is served to complement the infusions you create.
+Guests are seated on the floor of the shaded bamboo structure, where a selection of savoury and sweet confections is served to complement the infusions created by each one.
 Only fresh, seasonal ingredients are used and great care is taken in the preparation.

 For the ultimate tickle, do not go before dipping your toes in the pond to experience the nibbling Garra rufa fish while reflecting on the moment and aiming to balance pleasure and health.

 Our Healing Garden is a restful place for quiet reflection and tranquillity.
 Regrettably children under the age of 10 years are not permitted.